KINGHAPPYBUNNY/KINGHAPPYBUNNY/README.md

 - 👀 I’m interested in WEBDESIGN, DEVELOPMENT AND SOFTWARE ENGINEERING
 - 🌱 I’m currently learning WEBDESIGN AND SOFTWARE ENGINEERING
 - 💞️ I’m looking to collaborate on ANYTHIN IN THOSE TWO AREAS
-- 📫 How to reach me KINGHAPPYBUNNY ON FACEBOOK , +260973168360, KINGHAPPYBUNNY@GMAIL.COM
+- 📫 How to reach me Tabo Kunolu ON FACEBOOK , +260973168360, KINGHAPPYBUNNY@GMAIL.COM

 <!---
 KINGHAPPYBUNNY/KINGHAPPYBUNNY is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.